jonchui/duprly/README.md

-# DUPR Data Downloader
+# DUPR Data Tools

+A comprehensive suite of tools for managing DUPR (Dynamic Universal Pickleball Rating) data, including both Python-based data analysis and Google Apps Script automation for club management.

+## 🎯 What's Included

+### 1. **DUPR Club Manager** (Google Apps Script)
+Automatically search DUPR players, verify identity, track historical ratings, and add members to your club.

+**📁 Files:**
+- `dupr_club_manager_fixed.gs` - Main Google Apps Script
+- `README_DUPR_CLUB_MANAGER.md` - Complete setup guide

+**🚀 Quick Start:**
+1. Copy `dupr_club_manager_fixed.gs` to Google Apps Script
+2. Update CONFIG with your DUPR credentials
+3. Run `setup()` to initialize
+4. Use `processAllPlayers()` to manage your club

+### 2. **DUPR Data Downloader** (Python)
-This DUPR data downloader pulls player and match history data for all players belonging to a club.
+Pulls player and match history data for all players belonging to a club.
 This program pulls data from all the players that our players have played against even if they are not in the club, so the dataset can get pretty big.

 The data is stored in a local sqlite3 database via SQLAlchemy (I am working on a Mac).
 This is my yet another attempt to master SQLAlchemy ORM.